Butchers' Tower

 The Butchers' Tower (Turnul Măcelarilor, Fleischhauerturm) is one of the nine towers located in the Citadel of Sighişoara, belonging to Mureș County in Romania.
-The Butcher's Tower was built in late 15th century.
-Originally, the tower was shaped in an eight-sided prism, but in the 16th century it was rebuilt on a hexagonal plan and was raised with the specific purpose of enlarge the field of view over the small bastion built right in front of it.
-The tower has three floors with five loopholes and the access was made, in the past, by the fortress wall gallery.
+The Butcher's Tower was built in the late 15th century.
+Originally, the tower was shaped in an eight-sided prism, but in the 16th century it was rebuilt on a hexagonal plan and was raised with the specific purpose of enlarging the field of view over the small bastion built right in front of it.
+The tower has three floors with five loopholes, and access was made, in the past, by the fortress wall gallery.
 The fire from 1676 did not affect the tower.
-The latter together with the bastion had a great importance in the defense of the western side of the Citadel.
+The latter, together with the bastion, had great importance in the defense of the western side of the Citadel.

-Documents from 1680 mention that the tower hosted five arquebuses, few cannonballs and quintals of gunpowder.
+Documents from 1680 mention that the tower hosted five arquebuses, a few cannonballs and quintals of gunpowder.